Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs-track2-perf/README.md

 -c 500 -d 60 --warmup 0
 ```

-### Receive using EventConsumerAsyncClient
+### Receive using EventHubConsumerAsyncClient

 The command below runs the scenario for receiving messages from a single partition.
 This uses the low level receiver.

 - (REQUIRED) `-cs` is the connection string for the Event Hubs namespace.
 - (REQUIRED) `-n` is the name of the Event Hub.
 - (REQUIRED) `--partitionId` is the partition to receive events from.
-- `--count` is the number of EventData to receive, 100.
-- `--duration` is the test duration, 60 seconds.
 - `--consumerGroup` is the consumer group to use when receiving messages.
 If none is specified the default, "$DEFAULT"
   is used.
+- `--count` is the number of EventData to receive, 100.
+- `--duration` is the test duration, 60 seconds.
 - `--warmup` is the warm-up time, 0 seconds.

 ```bash